suvasishm/hello-serverless/README.md

 ```
 $ serverless deploy
 ```
-What it does in the background for us:
+What it does in the background:
 ```
 Serverless: Creating Stack...
 Serverless: Stack create finished...